Committed to Bowling Green

-Fighting for Worker’s Rights
+Fighting for Workers’ Rights

 I believe in the fundamental right of workers to organize.
 Labor unions have strengthened Kentucky throughout its history by fighting for many of the benefits, conditions, and rules we have today that protect workers.
 I strongly oppose any efforts to undermine unions, including the “right to work” law adopted by Governor Bevin, which is intentionally designed to shut down unions and create a race to the bottom in Kentucky.
 We shouldn’t want businesses to invest in Kentucky because our workers are the cheapest.
 We should want them to invest here because our workers are the best-suited to do the job.
-I’ll fight for workers to have a seat at the table when it comes to decisions that affect their pay, conditions, benefits, and families.
+I’m fighting for workers to have a seat at the table when it comes to decisions that affect their pay, conditions, benefits, and families.
 Kentucky workers deserve no less.

-Fighting for Education
+Fighting for Public Education

 Fighting for Safe, Affordable Homes

 Everyone deserves a safe, affordable home in which to live.
 I’ve lived in mine for two decades, and it’s a place of countless warm memories.
 But for many people, especially those who rent their homes, safe and affordable housing can sometimes be out of reach.
 Over 1.2 million Kentuckians – nearly a quarter of our population – lack access to affordable housing.
-We need laws to strengthen landlord-renter agreements and reduce the risk of exploitation for those who rent their homes.
+I support legislation to strengthen landlord-renter agreements and reduce the risk of exploitation for those who rent their homes.
 We should also work with federal and local officials, as well as non-profit groups, to increase the number of affordable housing units across Kentucky.
 Everyone deserves a safe, affordable home in which to live.
 It’s the right thing to do, and it makes our communities stronger.

 Fighting for Safe, Steady Retirement